AliNiakan/movie-reactjs/README.md

 # movie-reactjs (Front-end)
-movie-reactjs is an app like (Instagram/Imdb) , you can see your favorite movies, share it with your friends, comment your thoughts, .... <br/>
+movie-reactjs is an app like (Instagram/Imdb) , you can see your favorite movies, share it with your friends, comment your thoughts, ....
-*Set the back-end URL in config.json file

 Features: <br/>
 -Login/Register <br/>